The Variance Spectrum

 The Roots

-While I haven't seen anyone else plot things quite this way, the underlying idea—that there are fundamentally different kinds of tasks within a company—is not new.
-Organizational theorists Richard Cyert, Herbert Simon, and Donald Trow noted this duality in a 1956 paper called “Observation of a Business Decision.”
+The plotting may be new, but the underlying idea—that there are different kinds of tasks inside a company—is not.
+Organizational theorists Richard Cyert, Herbert Simon, and Donald Trow noted this duality in a 1956 paper called “Observation of a Business Decision”, where they drew a line between what they called programmed and non-programmed decisions.

 For that reason, high variance tasks should also fail far more often than their low variance counterparts.
 Nine out of ten new product ideas might be a good batting average, but if you are throwing away 90 percent of your manufactured output you've massively failed.